 - While changing your blade, rinse the safety razor parts thoroughly with water and soap and let it air dry on a clean towel.

 - Store your razor in a dry place or in a razor wrap.

 - Aftercare: Make sure to pat your skin dry or air dry if possible.
-Apply a moisturizer, and voila!
+Apply a moisturizer or ingrown hair oil, and voila!
 You're ready to hit the beach.